'I felt like I'd won the lottery': receiving a GREAT scholarship

 How did you find out about the GREAT scholarships?

 Through in-depth internet research, I found the Warwick GREAT scholarship and applied online.
 I come from a large family, and it was important to me that I received some funding.
-The scholarship helped ease the financial burden at home, as my siblings are also pursing their education.
+The scholarship helped ease the financial burden at home, as my siblings are also pursuing their education.

 How do you apply and what is the timeline?